 Terrace bars line each side of the main square, Oude Markt.
 Grolsch, naturally, is the beer of choice.

-Arguably the most prominent venue is De Kater, mobbed for big football nights, though by day it’s more brasserie than bar by day.
+De Kater is mobbed for big football nights, though by day it’s more brasserie than bar.
 Just across the square by the church, the Latin-tinged Copa Cabana is, again, more food-focused than booze-fuelled but can turn a trick or two after dark.

-Prime spot for football watching is Café de Pimpelaar, an FC Twente haunt that can get a big loud when they screen away games.
-If you’re fine with that, then this should probably be your pub of choice, with framed shirts mounted in a wooden interior, boozy regulars and plenty of outdoor seating.
+Prime spot for football watching is Café de Pimpelaar, an FC Twente haunt that screens away games.
+If you’re up for that, this should probably be your pub of choice, with framed shirts mounted in a wooden interior, boozy regulars and plenty of outdoor seating.
 Note the Twente-branded tabletops.